QASP-S® Supervision Requirements

 Supervisor Eligibility Requirements

-Supervisors must complete QABA’s required supervisory coursework before providing supervision of QASP-S®s.
+Supervisors must complete QABA’s required supervisory coursework before providing supervision of a QASP-S® (certified QBAs already completed 20 hours of supervision and training coursework prior to certification).
 All supervisors must possess current credentials and fulfilled the requirements as outlined in the candidate handbooks on the QABA website.